ReScience/rescience.github.io/05-FAQ.md

 once the identified problems have been solved.

-## What if I fail to replicate a research result ?
+## What if I fail to replicate a research result?

 Some research may not be replicable.
 Before declaring a research result non-replicable, we require extra caution to be taken.
 In addition